shahidnaqash/EcommStore/README.md

-# Welcome to React Ecommerce Webstie Series
+# Welcome to React Ecommerce Webstie

 ## Follow the 3 Steps and your good to go.